5 Minutes with Peter Bannister

-Justin: What is your view on the appetite to change and encourage innovation from the key stake holders eg Regulatory bodies, healthcare facilities, medical staff and patients after COVID?
+Collingwood: What is your view on the appetite to change and encourage innovation from the key stake holders eg Regulatory bodies, healthcare facilities, medical staff and patients after COVID?
 We’ve seen rapid development of ventilators with all stakeholders really speeding up the process to make something production ready.
 What has been achieved in days and weeks would probably have taken years before?

 Peter: I see this as more of a transient, but nonetheless encouraging that a broad range of stakeholder can respond in such an agile manner when faced with global crisis of this scale.
 That said, it will be interesting to see how the regulatory system adapts in the wake of this given an already stretched set of resources given the MDD to MDR transition in the EU.
 In the shorter term, I expect that the development and validation of a vaccine will require some new thinking in terms of clinical validation and approval given that the clinical trial industry is being challenged to maintain recruitment and study completion targets.

-Justin: What trends do you see emerging as the Healthcare sector looks to drive efficiency to boost capacity and develop greater resilience?
+Collingwood: What trends do you see emerging as the Healthcare sector looks to drive efficiency to boost capacity and develop greater resilience?
 What areas will they focus on eg digital triage, diagnostics and what technologies will be most commonly used?

 Peter: An overarching trend is that of the individual taking greater responsibility for the effect of their behaviour on the management of the virus - therefore I see technologies which allow prevention to be pushed further downstream to patients, as well as those which allow others to participate in augmenting the workforce shortage, to see some uptake.

-Justin: How does the technology/medtech provider need to change in the way the product or service is delivered?
+Collingwood: How does the technology/medtech provider need to change in the way the product or service is delivered?
 What has the industry learnt during this time?